 even as criticism has become increasingly attentive to Dickinson’s placement in the economic world, there remains an indefatigable tendency to read her as essentially critical of a nineteenth-century economic culture that is assumed to be antithetical to poetry.

-Hewitt argues that Dickinson’s poetry does not support such readings and sets the poet’s appeals to economic discourse in terms of “the emerging discipline of political economy” whose basic principle––that value depended upon desire––Dickinson well knew.
+Hewitt argues that Dickinson’s poetry does not support such readings and sets the poet’s appeals to economic discourse in terms of “the emerging discipline of political economy” whose basic principle—that value depended upon desire—Dickinson well knew.
 Economic discourse was not metaphorical for Dickinson but an analogous form of what she calls “speculative desire,” a kind of “dreaming” that undergirds both capitalism and poetry.
-In Hewitt’s reading of the poems, she finds that “the logic of the financial marketplace can illuminate other kinds of emotional economies” and that “poetry itself is an act of speculation.”
-Most provocatively, she speculates that Dickinson refused print publication “as a canny strategy for sustaining the value of her work by insisting on its as precarious property.”
+In Hewitt’s reading of the poems, she finds that

-Of the many poems Dickinson wrote about wealth, economic and class issues, we have selected one from late in 1861 that illustrates the pattern of her use of economic imagery, four dated to 1862 that are not often discussed, and one that Johnson dates to 1862 but Franklin dates 1863, because it explores a analogy in Dickinson’s economic discourse.
+Of the many poems Dickinson wrote about wealth, economic and class issues, we have selected one from late in 1861 that illustrates the pattern of her use of economic imagery, four dated to 1862 that are not often discussed, and one that Johnson dates to 1862 but Franklin dates 1863 because it explores an analogy in Dickinson’s economic discourse.

 Some more well-known titles that we do not include but are of interest: